-The MVP is called minimum, as you should spend as little time and effort to create it.
-But this does not means that it has to be quick and dirty.
-How long it takes to create an MVP and how feature-rich it should be, depends on your product and market.
-But try to keep the feature set as small as possible to accelerate learning, and to avoid wasting time and money – your idea may turn out to be wrong!
+The MVP is called minimum, as you should spend as little time and effort to create it as possible.
+But this does not mean that it has to be quick and dirty.
+But try to keep it as small as possible to accelerate learning and avoid the possibility of wasting time and money, as your idea may turn out to be wrong!

-While the MVP should facilitate validated learning, I find it perfectly OK to work with MVPs such as paper prototypes that do not generate quantitative data, as long as they help to test the idea and to acquire the relevant knowledge.
+While the MVP should facilitate validated learning, I find it perfectly OK to work with MVPs such as paper prototypes and clickable mockups that do not generate quantitative but qualitative data, as long as they help to test the idea and to acquire the relevant knowledge.

 The Minimal Marketable Product

-The minimal marketable product (MMP) is a different type of product.
-It is based on the idea that less is more.
-The MMP describes the product with the smallest possible feature set that addresses the user needs, creates the desired user experience, and can hence be marketed and sold successfully.
+Another concept that encourages you to create a minimal offering is the minimal marketable product (MMP).
+It is based on the idea that less is more: The MMP describes the product with the smallest possible feature set that addresses the needs of the initial users (innovators and early adopters), and can hence be marketed and/or sold.
 The MMP is a tool to reduce time-to-market: It can be launched more quickly than a fat, feature-rich one.

 A great example of an MMP is Apple’s original iPhone launched in 2007.
-I know that the first iPhone was a complex product, and that many people worked incredibly hard on it.
-But I find it amazing how many features the phone did not provide compared to its competitors: no copy-and-paste, no Outlook integration, and no voice recognition, to name just a few.
+I understand that the first iPhone was a complex product, and that many people worked incredibly hard on it.
+But I find it amazing how many features the phone did not provide compared to its competitors: no copy-and-paste, no video, and no POP email integration, to name just a few.
 Nevertheless the phone was still a staggering success.
 How come?

 To combine the two concepts, develop one or more MVPs to test your ideas and to acquire the relevant knowledge.
-Then use your new insights to create and launch the MMP – a product with just the right features and a great user experience, as the following picture shows:
+This is typically done as part of your product discovery activities.
+Then use your new insights to create and launch the MMP – a simple product with the right user experience and feature set.

 Note that a minimal marketable product differs from a viable one: It is complete enough to be ready for general release, as indicated by the gift wrapping in the picture above.
 What’s more, launch preparation activities have to take place for an MMP, for instance, creating advertising campaigns, or gaining certification.
 Some of your MVPs are likely to be throwaway prototypes that only serve to acquire the necessary knowledge; others are reusable product increments that morph into a marketable product.